vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/processes/merges-and-syncs.rst

 To complete a merge, interaction and supervision by Ubuntu maintainers are required.
 See :ref:`merging` for details on performing a merge.

 When Debian or upstream incorporate our logical changes before we merge them, meaning that there is essentially no difference between the Ubuntu and Debian versions, proceeding with merge would be merging an :ref:`empty commit <merge-empty-commits>` (i.e., adding a commit where nothing has changed).
 In this situation, it is better to sync the new version of the Debian package back to Ubuntu than to manually perform an empty merge.
-See :ref:`request-a-sync`.
+See :ref:`how-to-request-a-sync`.

 See the section :ref:`archive-components` in the article that explains the Ubuntu package archive for an explanation of ``main``, ``universe``, ``restricted``, and ``multiverse``.